Sebastianhju/Runeterra-5e/Runes.md

 Once a turn when you damage an enemy or take damage from an enemy, you gain a stack of Grasp.
 When you are at three stacks, your next attack deals 1d6 additional necrotic damage.
 You heal equal to the damage dealt from this effect.

 In addition you gain a stack of Undying whenever you drain an opponent using this ability.
-You gain +1 maximum hit points for every fifth stack of Undying you have.
+You gain +1 maximum hit points for every fifth stack of Undying you have and you gain +1 additional necrotic damage for every 20th stack you have.

 The damage increases by 1d6 at level 5, 9, 13 and 17.